 I started making Easter cakes when I was a kid; a ritual that has continued with my own family.
 If you don’t celebrate the holiday, consider making it anyway… after all, who doesn’t love cake? or bunnies?

-Although these cakes are a long-held tradition, this particular recipe is new to me, one I found in Melissa Churchill’s pretty new baking book, Sweet & Skinny.
-A professional pastry chef and former Top Chef contestant, Melissa applies her considerable skill toward making delectable, low-fat desserts.
+Although these cakes are a long-held tradition, this particular recipe is new to me, one I found in Marisa Churchill’s pretty new baking book, Sweet & Skinny.
+A professional pastry chef and former Top Chef contestant, Marisa applies her considerable skill toward making delectable, low-fat desserts.
 Her enviably slender shape is the book’s best advertisement.

 Carrot cake seems like a natural for a rabbit-shaped confection, although it’s notoriously caloric (don’t be fooled by those carrots).
 This recipe, however, cleverly swaps out most of the oil, whole eggs, and some of the sugar for yogurt, crushed pineapple, and egg whites.
 Neufchatel cheese is the base for the frosting, an ingredient that is naturally about 1/3 of the calories of conventional cream cheese.
 The result is truly a delicious cake that doesn’t taste a bit like any corners were cut in the fat and calories department.